 Preparing Cabbage

 - In a large pot, bring water to a boil and place cabbage leaves in.
 Boil them until tender and just malleable.
-Carefully place leaves in a colander and allow to cool down.Water
+Carefully place leaves in a colander to remove excess water and allow them to cool down.Water

 Preparing hashweh (rice filling)